 The open pet-gate, instead of displaying foggy San Francisco, flashes with a man’s blindfolded face—thin, tight-lipped, and grim.
 Glowing runes shine from his blindfold.
 As the view pans down.
 I glimpse a back-curving knife in his black-gloved hand.
 It slips out of view, giving way to a yawning backdrop: a dark fortress atop a craggy mesa, surrounded by chasms and storm-torn skies.

 And then it’s gone.

-I run to the door, my eyes wide with disbelief.
-This little square of plastic, for whatever reason, has become a narrow-viewed camera in an alien world.
-This is incredible.
+I run to the pet-gate, my face slack with disbelief.
+This little plastic square is a magic portal into another world.
 I can’t believe that—

-I’m filled with dread as I consider my fate.
+I’m struck by dread as I consider my fate.
 Pitying looks.
-Awkward condolences.
 Prescription meds.
-Endless tests—evaluation after evaluation after evaluation.
+Endless tests.

-No. I clench my jaw, deciding the issue then and there.
+No. I clench my jaw.
 I’m not crazy.
-I can’t be.
-I won’t be.

-I slide the glass door a little to the left, enough to poke my head through to the outside balcony.
-Gribbles is laying on his belly, chewing on his rawhide.
-He meets my eyes and gives me a warning growl: Leeme ’lone.
+I push the sliding glass door a few inches left, poking my head through to the outside balcony.
+Gribbles—splayed on his belly, chewing his rawhide with singular tenacity—meets my gaze and warns me off with a trailing growl: Leeme ’lone.
 Dis bone is MINE.

 The world is normal and sane.

 As it should be.